Carpal tunnel exercises may relieve the pain and tingling in your fingers, but not if it includes the pinkie.

 Tingling in arms and hands is a very common complaint at the Chiropractic Coalface.
 One cause is an irritated median nerve in one or more of the following positions:

-It may also be caused by conditions that cause fluid retention in the arms, such as premenstral tension, pregnancy and preeclampsia, and hypothyroidism.
+It may also be caused by conditions that cause fluid retention in the arms, such as premenstral tension, pregnancy and pre-eclampsia; and hypothyroidism.

-Remember, this is vital: True Carpal tunnel syndrome ALWAYS EXCLUDES THE PINKIE.
+True Carpal tunnel syndrome ALWAYS EXCLUDES THE PINKIE.

 Tingling in arms and hands is a complex problem with many potential causes; a well constructed diagnosis is the first step in the solution of your problem.
 Carpal tunnel exercises can do no harm but by delaying the proper treatment, even they can be labelled iatrogenic illness; doctor caused disease.